I-821D – Consideration of Deferred Action for Childhood Arrivals (DACA)

-Glendale Attorney Assists Clients Appling for DACA Status
+Glendale Immigration Attorney Assists Clients Appling for DACA Status

 Consideration of Deferred Action for Childhood Arrivals, or DACA, gives certain individuals the right to live and work in the United States.
 Form I-821D must be filed to apply for DACA status.
 Once granted this status, you gain the ability to live and work legally in the U.S. on a temporary basis.